 You can trust the orthographic and grammatical correctness of the suggestions, as all suggestions are manually verified against the official Nepali dictionary and they conform to Nepali grammar guidelines published by Nepal Academy.
 The data that power the suggestions contain a comprehensive set of Nepali words and phrases that are continuously updated to conform to any changes to the Nepal Academy guidelines.

 Will this work for slow Internet connections?

-Can I check the spelling of the text I typed?
+Can I check the spelling of the document I typed?

-Once you are done typing, click the Check Spelling button, to spell-check your text.
+Once you are done typing, use our Nepali Spell Checker to spell-check your document.